 We recognise that being a full time carer to a loved one with terminal illness has many emotional and physical challenges and want to be here to help.

 As part of Carers Week 2019 we will be focusing on members of our Therapy Team and the ways they are involved helping carers to look after their loved one, along with offering support to the carers themselves.
-Our Therapy Team led Neighbourhood Hub clinics and our volunteer led Open House sessions operate across the county, bringing these services closer to your home.
+We have Community Services across the county, bringing these services closer to your home.

 Meet Lesley, one of our Complementary Therapists whose work helps and supports carers as well as patients as part of the multi-disciplined approach we offer at Cornwall Hospice Care.
 In our short film, Lesley talks about what she does, how this can help carers and patients alike and how you can access our services at our hospices and closer to home.